 The raw food diet for dogs is an alternative to eating a diet that mainly consists of dry or canned dog food.
-This diet consists of various bones and raw meats, supplements and vegetables.
-Many dog owners provide this type of expensive diet because of the many benefits it offers such as better digestion, improved energy for training and health, stronger immune system, and more muscle mass.
+This diet consists of various bones and raw meats, supplements, and vegetables.
+Many dog owners provide this type of expensive diet because of the many benefits it offers such as better digestion, improved energy for training and health, a stronger immune system, and more muscle mass.

 How The Raw Food Diet Can Prolong Your Dog’s Life

-So, you’ve decided to go raw for your four legged friend but you don’t know where to begin.
-Start by determining the correct serving size based on their breed, weight, and size of your pet.
+So, you’ve decided to go raw for your four-legged friend but you don’t know where to begin.
+Start by determining the correct serving size based on the breed, weight, and size of your pet.
 Plan on serving two raw meals per day.
 One meal in the morning and the last meal at dinner time.
 Keep in mind that a skinny dog may need more food in order to put on weight and increase muscle mass.
 This diet is approved for dogs three months and older.

 Because dogs tend to have sensitive digestive systems, it’s important to slowly transition them to this way of eating.
 You may notice an increase in gas or stomach upset when you switch dry dog food brands and the same issues can occur if you switch to the raw diet without a slow transition.

 For the first day, you must hold all food, providing only water.
 On the second day of the transition, you can give your pup a quarter of the serving size.
 On the fourth day, your pup can have ¾, followed by an increase on the fifth day of the full suggested serving size.

 The True Cost of the Canine Raw Diet

 Many people hesitate to make the switch to the raw diet simply because they worry it’ll cost too much per week to feed their pup and it can, depending on the size of your dog.
 But when you break it down, the cost of the raw diet is comparable to feeding your dog premium dry dog food.